NathanHinthorne/bird-identifier-app/README.md

 - Arsh for the idea of pairing a game with bird identification.

-- And most importantly **Ethan!!!** For his collection of over 600 bird images he spent years personally photographing and organizing.
+- And most importantly **Ethan!!!** for his help writing bird descriptions and his contribution of over 100 bird images he spent years personally photographing and organizing.
+You can find a wonderful wildlife book he wrote [here on Amazon](https://www.amazon.com/Masterpieces-Evergreen-State-Narration-Washington/dp/B09GCXXTBX).
+I would highly recommend checking it out!

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.